 - They have a simple shape brandingÂ

-5.USBs that stores your files
+5.USBs that store your files

 Even though cloud storage is common, USBs are still useful in accounting, especially for:Â